garfix/nli-go/doc/manual/knowledge-engineer/keywords.md

 * `T1`: a free variable, or any other term
 * `T2`: a free variable, or any other term

+## greater_than

+Compares two integers.
+Succeeds if N1 > N2.

+    [N1 > N2]

+* `N1`: a string, representing an integer
+* `N2`: a string, representing an integer

+The function does not bind new variables.
+It just removes existing bindings if the comparison fails.

+## less_than

+Compares two integers.
+Succeeds if N1 < N2.

+    [N1 < N2]

+* `N1`: a string, representing an integer
+* `N2`: a string, representing an integer

+The function does not bind new variables.
+It just removes existing bindings if the comparison fails.

+## greater_than_equals

+Compares two integers.
+Succeeds if N1 >= N2.

+    [N1 >= N2]

+* `N1`: a string, representing an integer
+* `N2`: a string, representing an integer

+The function does not bind new variables.
+It just removes existing bindings if the comparison fails.

+## less_than_equals

+Compares two integers.
+Succeeds if N1 <= N2.

+    [N1 <= N2]

+* `N1`: a string, representing an integer
+* `N2`: a string, representing an integer

+The function does not bind new variables.
+It just removes existing bindings if the comparison fails.

 ## if then (else) end